Book editor responsibilities

 Submitting the manuscript

 Chapter authors will submit their final chapters to you.
 You are responsible for editing the chapters so that, upon submission to us, the typescripts are ready for publication with respect to wording and content.
-Please do not send any draft chapters.
+If sending an early draft for editorial feedback, please ensure that it is clearly labeled as such.

 It's up to you how many times you return the drafts to the chapter contributors, or if you want to have the chapters externally peer reviewed, as long as this doesn’t delay the final submission date.